 -

 Review Process: YJIL is distinguished among international law journals for its thoughtful, professional editorial review process.
-In addition to rigorous cite-checking and Bluebooking, all Notes selected for publication receive two rounds of substantive feedback in the form of “edit letters” (usually around five to six pages each in length) containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.
-Nevertheless, our authors retain full control over the final content of their work, and all comments and suggestions offered by YJIL’s Editors are optional.
+In addition to rigorous cite-checking and Bluebooking, Notes selected for publication typically receive two rounds of substantive feedback in the form of “edit letters” (usually around three to four pages each in length) containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.